How Much Does It Cost to Lift a Truck?

 A lifted truck will generally perform better on all fronts.
 Over the course of a given year, a lifted truck will consume less fuel and run into fewer maintenance issues thanks to the reduced wear and tear on the vehicle.
 The reduced stress on the tires can help the rubber last longer, and this will extend their usefulness.
 The reduced amount of shock and improved comfort within the cab will also correlate to reduced amounts of turbulence throughout the upper-half of the vehicle.
 In the long run, your initial investment in a lift kit should pay itself back many times over through savings on fuel, tires and maintenance.

-How Much Does It Cost to Install a Leveling Kit?
+How Much Does a Leveling Kit Cost for a Truck?

 Most leveling kits will add up to 3 inches of lift to the front-end of a truck.
 This will generally provide enough height to keep a truck level across its length at all times, whether or not the back is loaded or empty.
 Leveling kits are good for the frontal underside components of a truck because the added height reduces stress on the tires and axle.
 Even though a leveling kit will not raise the rear of the vehicle, this is usually not necessary unless you wish to increase the lift by 4 inches or more.